-- It may provide local and/or remote access to pre-constructed Customer Probes (CP) that have been developed and used professionally and are appropriate for immediate use.
-This provides fast-turnaround for accessing unbiased, non-judgmental probes that help 15 construct valid Customer Design Instruments (CDI). - It may provide local and/or remote access to pre-constructed Customer Design Instruments (CDI) that have been developed for a specific industry, tested professionally and are appropriate for specific uses.
-This may 20 provide shorter development times for using or adapting these Instruments for similar uses in the same industries. - With a common file format for Customer Probes (CP) and Customer Design Instruments (CDI), they could be 25 accessed remotely and copied from one IDR to another.
-This provides for rapidly spreading professionally developed Customer Probes (CP) and Customer Design Instruments (CDI) from many sources, so that they can be used quickly and productively In short, focused 30 libraries of Customer Probes (CP) and Customer Design Instruments (CDI) may be created, so that they are readily accessible for copying and focusing their use on improving the specific products and services of a Vendor.
-Thus, an IDR system is a general purpose tool 35 for developing and distributing libraries of Customer Probes (CP) and Customer Design Instruments (CDI), as well as a focused tool for its individual users to employ in developing their concentrated understanding of their Customers and relationships with them.
-40 - Remote access enables product design, usability, marketing and other professionals to write, sell or send professionally developed Customer Probes (CP) and Customer Design Instruments (CDI) to clients.
-These custom probes, developed by outside professionals, 45 could meet unique one-time needs or gather information to meet the specific decision objectives of a Vendor that sells the Customer Designed Product (CDP).
+It may provide local and/or remote access to pre-constructed Customer Probes (CP) that have been developed and used professionally and are appropriate for 15 immediate use.
+This provides fast-turnaround for accessing unbiased, non-judgmental probes that help construct valid Customer Design Instruments (CDI).

+It may provide local and/or remote access to pre-constructed Customer Design Instruments (CDI) that have 20 been developed for a specific industry, tested professionally and are appropriate for specific uses.
+This may provide shorter development times for using or adapting these Instruments for similar uses in the same industries.

+With a common file format for Customer Probes (CP) and 25 Customer Design Instruments (CDI), they could be accessed remotely and copied from one IDR to another.
+This provides for rapidly spreading professionally developed Customer Probes (CP) and Customer Design Instruments (CDI) from many sources, so that they can 30 be used quickly and productively In short, focused libraries of Customer Probes (CP) and Customer Design Instruments (CDI) may be created, so that they are readily accessible for copying and focusing their use on improving the specific products and services of a Ven- 35 dor.
+Thus, an IDR system is a general purpose tool for developing and distributing libraries of Customer Probes (CP) and Customer Design Instruments (CDI), as well as a focused tool for its individual users to employ in developing their concentrated understanding 40 of their Customers and relationships with them.

+Remote access enables product design, usability, marketing and other professionals to write, sell or send professionally developed Customer Probes (CP) and Customer Design Instruments (CDI) to clients.
+These custom 45 probes, developed by outside professionals, could meet unique one-time needs or gather information to meet the specific decision objectives of a Vendor that sells the Customer Designed Product (CDP).

-While an Instrument Design Repository (IDR) helps support the standardizing of Customer Probes across a 50 product line or by product features, which enables crosscutting comparisons, it also supports customizing the Customer Design Instrument to produce unique learning from each product and from each type of trigger 234 when it is used Standardized probes permit comparisons between 55 opment Interactions (DI) that are triggered by the Customer products and over time, to identify common strengths, weaknesses and Customer-based suggestions for improvements.
+While an Instrument Design Repository (IDR) helps support the standardizing of Customer Probes across a product line or by product features, which enables cross-cutting comparisons, it also supports customizing the Customer Design Instrument to produce unique learning from each product and from each type of trigger 234 when it is used Standardized 55 probes permit comparisons between products and over time, to identify common strengths, weaknesses and Customerbased suggestions for improvements.
 By applying similar probes across a product family, the learning generated from one product or market may be generalized to others.
-Customization enables unique learn-60 ing based on each specific product or service, and on one product's evolving set of Customer Design Instruments (CDI) which are modified as that product is iteratively improved over time.
+Customization enables unique learning based on each specific product or service, and on one product's evolving set of Customer Design Instruments (CDI) which are modified as that product is iteratively improved over time.